stylus/stylus/functions.md

      add(10)
      // => 20

+note that since argument defaults are assignments, we can also utilize function calls for defaults:

+     add(a, b = unit(a, px))
+       a + b

 ### Function Bodies

  We can take our simple `add()` function further, by casting all units passed as `px` via the `unit()` built-in.
 Re-assigning each argument and providing a unit type string (or identifier), which disregards unit conversion.